mw44118/your-own-kind-of-dictionary/pyohio/talk.rst

 Notice this stuff:

-*   The FailDict is just a placeholder.
+*   The FailDict is a placeholder.

 *   I define my Favorites in the setUp method.